mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 1. Avionics Bay.
 The ship's complex electronics equipment is carried in this

 forward section of the ship.
-Most of the ship's communications equipment, de- tectors, scanners, and sensors are installed here.
+Most of the ship's communications equipment, de-tectors, scanners, and sensors are installed here.

 2. Bridge.
 The basic controls for the ship are installed on the bridge.
 Two crew